petstoreAPIs/PetStore-API-Documentation/README.md

 | :---         |    :----:                        |
 | `read:pets`  | reads details of the pets        |
 | `write:pets` | modifies the details of the pets |

-API requires the following scopes.
-Select which ones you want to grant to Swagger UI.

 For information about planned deprecation of endpoints, see [Deprecated Endpoints in PetStore API](#deprecated-endpoints-in-petstore-API).
 ### Managing Pet Details